opendr-eu/opendr/docs/reference/engine-target.md

   - *score* is expected to be a number describing the prediction confidence.
 #### mot(with_confidence=True, frame=-1))
   Return the annotation in [MOT](https://motchallenge.net/instructions) format.
+#### coco()
+  Return the annotation in [COCO detection](https://cocodataset.org/#detection-2019) format.
+  For more information and a detailed description of COCO annotations, see this [COCO annotations tutorial](https://www.immersivelimit.com/tutorials/create-coco-annotations-from-scratch).

+### class engine.target.CocoBoundingBox
+Bases: `engine.target.BoundingBox`

+This target is used for 2D Object Detection and describes 2D bounding box in image plane containing an object of interest in [COCO detection](https://cocodataset.org/#detection-2019) format.
+A bounding box is described by the left-top corner and its width and height.
+The main difference with the `BoundingBox` target, is that the `CocoBoundingBox` target can also contain information on the object's segmentation.

+The [CocoBoundingBox](#class_engine.target.CocoBoundingBox) class has the following public methods:
+#### CocoBoundingBox(name, left, top, width, height, score=0, segmentation=[], iscrowd=0, area=0)
+  Construct a new [CocoBoundingBox](#class_engine.target.CocoBoundingBox) object based on the given data.
+  - *name* is expected to be a string or a number representing the class of the object.
+  - *left* is expected to be a number representing the x position of the left-top corner.
+  - *top* is expected to be a number representing the y position of the left-top corner.
+  - *width* is expected to be a number representing the width of the box.
+  - *height* is expected to be a number representing the height of the box.
+  - *score* is expected to be a number describing the prediction confidence.
+  - *segmentation* is expected to be a list of polygon vertices around the object (`iscrowd=False`) or a run-length-encoded (RLE) bit mask (`iscrowd=True`).
+  - *iscrowd* is expected to be a bool describing whether the `CocoBoundingBox` represents a crowd (a group of objects).
+    If `True`, `segmentation` is a run-length-encoded (RLE) bit mask.
+If `False`, `segmentation` is a list of polygon vertices around the object.
+    For more information see this [tutorial](https://www.immersivelimit.com/tutorials/create-coco-annotations-from-scratch).
+  - *area* is expected to be an integer describing the area of the segmentation.
+#### coco()
+  Return the annotation in [COCO detection](https://cocodataset.org/#detection-2019) format.
+  For more information and a detailed description of COCO annotations, see this [COCO annotations tutorial](https://www.immersivelimit.com/tutorials/create-coco-annotations-from-scratch).
+  If the `CocoBoundingBox` does not contain a segmentation of the object (`segmentation=[]`), the returned COCO annotation will contain no `segmentation` and
+  `iscrowd` items and an `area` item with a value that is equal to the `width` times the `height` of the `CocoBoundingBox`.

 ### class engine.target.BoundingBoxList
 Bases: `engine.target.Target`